zohaibjawed940/shopify-ai-assistant/README.md

        "https://your-app-domain.com/callback"
      ]
 ```
 Replace your-app-domain.com with your actual app domain.
-You will not be able to use localhost uris in your toml file.
+Localhost URIs aren't allowed in this file.
+However, when using a development store, you can test authentication with localhost URIs without registering them here.

-This configuration is required for:
+This configuration enables your app to:
-- Defining the OAuth2 callback URL that will be validated during authentication requests
+- Define OAuth2 callback URLs for authentication requests.
-- Specifying the required API client scope that merchants must accept during app installation
+- Specify required API client scopes merchants must accept during app installation.

-- If you use a development store you're authentication requests can use a localhost callback urls without registering them in the toml file.
+**How authentication works in your app**

-For reference, when a customer asks about their orders or account details, the agent will do the following:
+When a customer requests their account details or order history, your agent will:
-- List available tools using the MCP customer account domain
+- Identify available tools from the MCP customer account domain.
-- Detect unauthorized access and initiate the OAuth flow
+- Detect if the customer needs to authenticate and initiate OAuth flow.
-- Retrieve the customer account domain via a storefront GraphQL request
+- Retrieve the customer account domain via a storefront GraphQL request.
-- Construct an authorization URL using your OAuth2 discovery endpoint, your AppID, and the app's redirect_uri
+- Construct an OAuth2 authorization URL using your OAuth discovery endpoint, App ID, and registered redirect URI.
-- Guide the customer through authentication by providing an anthorize link
+- Guide customers through authentication by providing an authorization link.
-- Perform authentication code grant flow on the callback to get the access token
+- Handle OAuth2 callback requests and exchange authorization codes for access tokens.
-- Access the requested information
+- Retrieve and display the requested customer information.

 ## Examples to try